liangstein/ByteNet-Keras/README.md

 The main differences to the models in the paper:
 1. I've used BatchNormalization instead of LayerNormalization in the paper
 2. The dimension of the network is smaller due to a smaller dataset.
 The latent dimension is 500.
+3. I didn't sort the sequences into batches based on their lengths.
+The maximum length of the sequence input(output) is 200.

 The structure of the model is:
 <p align="center">